 Bend each tab back and forth until it makes a clean break from the base of the can.
 Continue to do this with all the tabs until you have a clean break all the way around the can.

 The next step is to next the two halves together.
 The top should fit into the bottom.
 To make this easier, you may want to make little indentations in the top half to slip into the bottom a little easier.

 Slip the sections together - top half fitting into the bottom half.
 Be patient as this may take a long time to fit together correctly.

 Once the top half is in place, gently apply pressure with a book to push the sections closer together.

 The final result is a lightweight stove that can be carried in your pocket, in an emergency pack or on any backpacking trip.

-Simply fill the concave cavity about 3 times with fuel and allow it to drain into the can.
-Then you add a little bit of fuel to the outside of the can – as primer – and light that to start the burner.
+Simply fill the concave cavity about 3 times with an alcohol-based fuel and allow it to drain into the can.
+Then you add a little bit of fuel to the outside of the can - as primer - and light that to start the burner.
 After the primer burns off, the fuel on the inside of the can should be lit and coming out of the holes in the top of the can!